Coperfectly Hopfian Groups and Shape Fibrator's Properties: Shape Fibrator's Properties of Direct Products of Hopfian Manifolds

 {\bf Remark:} Note again the necessity of the requirement for the manifold $N_1 \times N_2$ to be a codimension-2 fibrator.
-Namely, take an $n$-dimensional torus $T$ and a closed, orientable surface $S$ with genus $g>1$, such that $n < 2g$.
-They are both closed, aspherical manifolds with perfectly-Hopfian fundamental groups (Corollary \ref{Ab} and Theorem \ref{PH-S}).
-By Theorem \ref{TS}, $\pi_1(T)$ is normally incommensurable with $\pi_1(S)$.
-But the manifold $T \times S$ is not a codimension-2 fibrator having a factor $S_1$ in the product.
+Namely, take an $n$-dimensional torus $T$ and a closed orientable surface $S$ with genus $g>1$ such that $n < 2g$.
+They are both closed aspherical manifolds with coperfectly Hopfian fundamental groups by Corollary \ref{Ab} and Theorem \ref{PH-S}.
+By Theorem \ref{fg}, $\pi_1(T)$ is normally incommensurable with $\pi_1(S)$.
+But the manifold $T \times S$ is not a codimension-2 fibrator.

-\begin{example} Let $S_1$ and $S_2$ be two closed, orientable surfaces with genuses $g_1$, $g_2$ respectively, with $g_2 > g_1>1$.
-Then $S_1$, $S_2$ are aspherical with perfectly-Hopfian fundamental groups (Theorem \ref{PH-S}), and $\pi_1(S_1)$ is normally incommensurable with $\pi_1(S_2)$ (Corollary \ref{SNI}). \cite[Main Theorem p.~9]{Yo} implies that $S_1 \times S_2$ is a codimension-2 orientable fibrator.
-Then $S_1 \times S_2$ is a shape m$_{\rm simpl}$o-fibrator by Theorem \ref{C-Dir}.
+\begin{example} Let $S_1$ and $S_2$ be two closed orientable surfaces with genuses $g_1$ and $g_2$ respectively with $g_2 > g_1>1$.
+Then $S_1$, $S_2$ are aspherical with coperfectly Hopfian fundamental groups by Theorem \ref{PH-S}, and $\pi_1(S_1)$ is normally incommensurable with $\pi_1(S_2)$ by Theorem \ref{fg}.
+Since $S_1 \times S_2$ is a codimension-2 orientable fibrator by \cite[Main Theorem p.~9]{Yo}, $S_1 \times S_2$ is a shape m$_{\rm simpl}$o-fibrator by Theorem \ref{C-Dir}.

 \end{example}